debo19/Assignment1_Blockchain/README.md

 ## Tech stack
-* The project is built using Python-Flask framework and tested on Ubuntu 20.04
+* The project is built using Python-Flask framework.
-* Postman was used to test and interact with the endpoints.
+* Postman was used to test and interact with the API endpoints.

 ## How to run
 1) Make sure Python 3.8+ , Flask and requests library is installed.